CorcKilian/PN532-STM32-BareMetal/README.md

 - **scanForTag() Function:**
   ![ScanForTag Function](docs/PN532_LogicAnalyser_ScanForTag_Function.png)
-  **Explanation:** This image shows the scanForTag() function in action, including its retry mechanism when no tag is detected.
+  **Explanation:** This image shows the scanForTag() function in action, including its retry mechanism when no tag is detected (retries ~ every 230ms for a total of 3 attempts (configurable)).

 - **Successful Tag Scan:**
   ![ScanForTag Working](docs/PN532_LogicAnalyser_ScanForTag_Working.png)